mbd-rwth/EDpyFlow/README.md

 This repository is licensed under the [MIT License](LICENSE).

 This repository includes an Apptainer definition file used to build the container environment.
-The definition file is licensed under the MIT License.
 Third-party software installed during the build remains subject to its respective licenses.
 Users are responsible for ensuring compliance with those licenses when building or redistributing container images.

 ## Acknowledgments